 Portfolio Options: Managed, socially responsible.

 Moneyfarm is another excellent platform which doesn’t drill too deep, meaning that you can get started fairly quickly.
 The focus here is on fully managed portfolios.
 There are fewer products on offer here than with some of the competitors, however, meaning that you will probably want to take that in to account.
 As with other platforms on this list, you can get started by just answering a few short questions about risk.
-With a minimum investment amount of £5,000 to get started.
-Along with a fee structure that favours larger investments.
-Moneyfarm is likely to be a better fit if you are looking to invest a larger sum of money.
+The minimum investment amount is just £500 to get started.
+Along with a competitive fee structure.
+Moneyfarm is likely to be a good fit if you want a reliable platform and to have your investments managed for you.

 Products: Pensions, general investment, stocks and shares ISA.